Github-Carrtel/Godeaux_et_al._2026/README.md

 If one of these files is missing, the script stops with a clear error message.

+## Subset availability

+The subset can be found in the repository’s releases section under the name “Subset – Version 1.0”.

 ## Outputs

 Figures are written to: